karidreyer/meet/README.md

 As a user, I should be able to show or hide event details, so that I can quickly view more information or minimize clutter when browsing.

-**Scenario: Show event details**
+**Scenario 1: An event element is collapsed by default**
+Given I am on the events page
+When I view the list of events
+Then the details of each event should be collapsed by default

+**Scenario 2: User can expand an event to see details**
-Given I am viewing a list of events, when I click on the "Show Details" button for an event, then the details of that event should be displayed.
+Given I am viewing a list of events
+When I click on the "Show Details" button for an event

-**Scenario: Hide event details**
+Then the details of that event should be displayed

+**Scenario 3: User can collapse an event to hide details**
-Given I have displayed the details of an event, when I click on the "Hide Details" button, then the details of that event should be hidden.
+Given the details of an event are displayed
+When I click on the "Hide Details" button
+Then the details of that event should be hidden

 ---